-Prevent Access to Countertops & Oven
+Prevent Access to Countertops & Ovens

-Any dog owner knows, that just because you throw some food away, that doesn’t mean that your dog won’t find a way to have a taste.
+Any dog owner knows that just because you throw some food away, that doesn’t mean that your dog won’t find a way to have a taste.
 Safely dispose of the turkey string and foil once you’re finished with dinner – the string that wraps or ties turkey’s legs is often haphazardly placed aside and found and eaten by dogs and cats.
 The same danger exists with the plastic turkey wrapper.
 Ingestion of these indigestible items can require an unfortunate visit to an emergency veterinary clinic for life-saving surgery.
-Place string, aluminum foil, and turkey wrappers in a secure covered trash can.
+Place string, aluminum foil, and turkey wrappers in a secure, covered trash can.

 Inform Your Guests & Family Members

 We wish that you, your family, and all the furry friends you celebrate the holiday with have a wonderful and relaxing Thanksgiving.
-By taking precautions with the access your pets have to the kitchen, avoiding the temptation to give your pets table scraps, and by communicating with your guests and having a plan in case of an emergency, you’ll be on your way to a safe and joyous Thanksgiving.
+By taking precautions with the access your pets have to the kitchen, avoiding the temptation to give your pets table scraps, and by communicating with your guests and having a plan in case of an emergency, you’ll be on your way to a safe and joyous holiday season.

 Regardless of the time of year, having pet insurance can offer year-round peace of mind for pet owners.
 Veterinary bills can be expensive.
 From checkups and neutering to complicated surgical operations, having pet insurance allows pet owners to give their pets the medical care they need without thinking as much about the cost required.
 Visit PetPartners today to get a quote and learn more.